Yes, it’s OK, especially for early readers. In fact, reading by memorizing words is something most kids do when they’re

 Memorizing words and books is an important part of reading.
 It helps kids get familiar with the most common words.
 It also helps them become aware of the rhythm and sounds of sentences.

-As kids develop their reading skills, being able to memorize sight words (common words that sometimes can’t be sounded out) helps them read fluently.
+(common words that sometimes can’t be sounded out) helps them read fluently.

 Some kids seem to be born with that ability.
 They’re able to recognize a large number of sight words at an early age.
 They can even recognize multisyllable words.
 But for most, it happens over time as they learn to read.